ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

 * _Subscription by zip code_ computes which service is available at the destination address.
 In this case, we've simply captured this information in a simple decision table.
 * _Determine category_ is establishing the customer profile based on its data.
 Here we're simply classifying the customers in 3 groups: Student, Adult, Retiree, which are used in the final decision.

-The main decision, _Recommendation_ is implemented by a Decision Table: Each row is a rule, light grey columns are conditions on data, and darker grey columns are action, setting the type of product and price tag:
+The *Decision Logic* of main decision (_Recommendation_) implement it using a Decision Table: Each row is a rule, light grey columns are conditions on data, and darker grey columns are action, setting the type of product and price tag:

 ![](docs/dcomp_2.png)